ax-va/Learning-Rust-Klabnik-Nichols-2023/ownership.md

 ## Mutable References

-If you have a mutable reference to a value, using other (mutable or immutable) references to that value is restricted.
+If you have a mutable reference to a value, using other (mutable or immutable) references to that value is *restricted*.

 The benefit of having this restriction is that
 Rust can prevent *data races* at compile time that